 This workshop is intended to increase your understanding of the challenges to achieve diversity and the problem of under-representation.
 Corporations, non-profit, and governmental organizations, as well as colleges and universities value and want a diverse workforce.
 As a prospective employee, you will be asked about how you support diversity regardless of whether or not you belong to an underrepresented group.
 Therefore, they will look positively upon job applicants with knowledge in this area.
 This is one of the core competencies postdoctoral scholars should pursue regardless of their background.

-In addition, this workshop serves as an introduction to developing a diversity statement.
+This workshop serves as an introduction to developing a diversity statement.
 It is becoming common for universities and colleges to require such a statement from faculty job applicants.
 The purpose of this document is to verify that an applicant has a commitment to diversity in his or her work within higher education.

 Resources at Ohio State